fabioarciniegas/ruby-data-structures/README.md

-Interesting data structures implemented natively in Ruby.
+Non-trivial data structures and Algorithms implemented in Ruby for fun (yet correctly).

-Implemented so far:
  - AVL Tree
  - BinaryHeap
  - Traditional Array-implemented Heap
  - PriorityQueue (based on heap)

+ - Quicksort

-After a long time in the real world it is easy to forget the simple fun that got us computer scientists hooked into software in the first place: watching algorithms work, popping the right numbers on the screen.
-This project's main goal is to have fun coding classic data structures like AVL trees, from scratch.
-Of course, if you are in need of any one of these datastructures implemented natively in ruby, you are welcome to use them.
+After enough time in "the real world" where so much of the focus is on rather easy but combersome integration/business needs/etc. it is easy to forget the simple elegance that got us computer scientists hooked into software in the first place: watching algorithms work.
+This project's goal is to have fun coding data structures such as Red-Black trees and classic algorithms liks Quicksort, from scratch.

+If you are in need of any one of these structures in ruby, you are welcome to use them (except of course if you need them for school, in which case I strongly recommend you watch a good video online and implement it yourself.
+Professor Tim Rothgarden's Stanford courses on algorithms, available from Coursera are particularly good and recommended).